 In preparation for continuing your academic pursuits and achieving your dreams, please review the following guidelines and instructions for getting started.
 These will help you make a smooth transition into the new semester.

 The first step to taking classes at Mansfield University and securing a housing assignment is accessing your campus services account information.
 Visit My Accounts in order to retrieve your account information.

-You will then be provided with your email account information, your Desire2Learn & WebAdvisor login information as well as your barcode information for online students.
+You will then be provided with your email account information, your Desire2Learn and WebAdvisor login information, as well as your barcode information for online students.
 For further information concerning these and other CT services, access our Campus Technologies webpage.